 8 October - CANCELLED

 Going to a meeting

-Anyone affected by lymphoma can attend a Lymphoma Action support group.
+Anyone affected by lymphoma (minimum age 18 years) can attend a Lymphoma Action support group.
 You don't have to book or even let us know beforehand that you are coming along - just turn up, you'll be made welcome.

 There is no charge for attending a Lymphoma Action support group, though donations help us to continue to provide local support.

 At your first meeting, you will complete a registration form, which also enables us to keep in touch with you about future meetings.
-You can request other types of information, including our popular Lymphoma matters magazine, on the same form.
+You can request other types of information from us, including our popular Lymphoma matters magazine.

 You can attend our support groups as often and for as long as you need - you aren't expected to come to every meeting and don't have to tell us if you won't be there.
 If you move on but then want to come back, perhaps because of a change to your lymphoma, that's fine, too.

 Hambrook Room, Thanington Neighbourhood Resource Centre, Thanington Road, Canterbury CT1 3XE